sotoplatero/vicaria/src/lib/content/blog/bloating-after-eating-hamilton.md

 - carbonated drinks
 - iced coffee

-These are not “bad” foods.
+These are not "bad" foods.
 They can just be hard to digest when digestion is weak.

 Hamilton restaurants that often show up in food journals: